 416 Requested Range Not Satisfiable is returned with the total number of available bytes in the

-Fail-Fast gives the client an option to perform range requests without triggering a full download if the client changes.
+Fail-Fast gives the client an option to perform range requests without triggering a full download if the content changed.
 The client follows the Entity Cache-Aware Fetching flow with the additional

 206 Partial Content status and the partial payload defined in the range.
 If the content has changed, the client receives a